 Supplemental Security Income (SSI) provides financial assistance to people with disabilities who have limited income and resources.
-Yet the criteria are so limited that only 17% of people with disabilities below the ALICE Threshold in the U.S. received SSI payments in 2019; in other words, 83% (17 million people) did not.
-To be eligible, applicants cannot have assets greater than \$2,000 for an individual and \$3,000 for a married couple - a level that has not been updated in nearly 40 years, and that creates a substantial barrier to saving and wealth-building for people with disabilities below the ALICE Threshold varied across the country, from 11% in New Hampshire, North Dakota, and Wyoming to more than 30% in the District of Columbia.
+Yet the criteria are so limited that only 18% of people with disabilities below the ALICE Threshold in Connecticut received SSI payments in 2019; in other words, 82% (158,874 people) did not.
+To be eligible, applicants cannot have assets greater than \$2,000 for an individual and \$3,000 for a married couple - a level that has not been updated in nearly 40 years, and that creates a substantial barrier to saving and wealth-building for people with disabilities and their families.

-While the eligibility threshold for the Supplemental Nutrition Assistance Program (SNAP, formerly food stamps) is higher (generally 130% of the FPL), it still does not reach all households in need.
-Even though all people with disabilities living in households with income below the FPL should be covered by SNAP, nationwide, only 55% of people with disabilities in poverty (3.9 million), and a mere 26% of people with disabilities in ALICE households (3.5 million), participated in this program in 2019.
-This left a gap of over 13 million people with disabilities whose families were struggling to make ends meet but not participating in SNAP.
+While the eligibility threshold for the Supplemental Nutrition Assistance Program (SNAP, formerly food stamps) is higher than that of SSI (generally 130% of the FPL), it still does not reach all households in need.
+Even though all people with disabilities living in households with income below the FPL should be covered by SNAP, in Connecticut, only 69% participated in the program (44,536), and a mere 30% of people with disabilities in ALICE households (38,316), participated in SNAP in 2019.
+This left a gap of over 110,000 people with disabilities whose families were struggling to make ends meet in Connecticut but not participating in SNAP.

-SNAP coverage of people with disabilities below the ALICE Threshold varied greatly across the country, from less than 22% in Wyoming and Utah to 49% in Rhode Island.
+SNAP coverage of people with disabilities below the ALICE Threshold varied within the tri-state areas from 47% in New York, to 31% in New Jersey, to 43% in Connecticut.